faizkhan12/GraphRag/README.md

 ```
 VITE_API_BASE_URL=http://localhost:5173
 ```
-I will provide some of the credentials in the mail

 ## Usage
-- Initially you need to log in with the credentials on the mail
+- Signup using email and password
-- Once logged in, it will open a database with existing uploaded docs.
+- Once logged in, it will open a dashboard and upload button.
-- User can upload new document by clicking on upload button at top right
+- User can upload new document by clicking on the upload button at top right
 - User can click on view and will sent to the chat interface
 - In Chat interface, user can chat and ask questions regarding the documents and brand guidelines.
 -There is a history dropdown where user can switch to the past conversations as well.